ionos-cloud/terraform-provider-ionoscloud/README.md

 ![Alt text](.github/IONOS.CLOUD.BLU.svg?raw=true "Title")

-**NOTE:**
-_Please consider using Terraform IonosCloud Provider v6 releases that are using IONOS Cloud API Version 6, the latest stable API version.
-New features and improvements will be integrated in IONOS Cloud API Version 6._
+**IMPORTANT NOTE**:

+Terraform IONOS Cloud Provider v5 is deprecated and no longer maintained.
+Please upgrade to v6, which uses the latest stable API version.

+Terraform IONOS Cloud Provider **v5 will reach End of Life by September 30, 2023**.
+After this date, the v5 API will not be accessible.
+If you require any assistance, please contact our support team.

 # IONOS Cloud Terraform Provider